Graduate Advising

 General course information

-Prior to registering for certain MBA courses, students are expected to demonstrate quantitative proficiency.
+Prior to registering for certain MBA courses, students are expected to complete quantitative fundamentals.

-• Accounting Track A courses are offered in the evenings at both campuses.
+• Accounting Track A courses are offered in the evenings.

-• Accounting Track B courses are offered in the evenings in a remote format.
+• Accounting Track B courses are offered in the evenings and during the day for certain classes.

 • Tax courses are offered in the evenings in a remote format.

-• Supply chain management courses are typically offered one evening a week and on Saturdays.
+• Supply chain management courses are typically offered in the evenings and on Saturdays.

 • Digital marketing courses are offered asynchronously online.
-Prior to registering for MS in Digital Marketing courses, students are expected to demonstrate quantitative proficiency.
+Prior to registering for MS in Digital Marketing courses, students are expected to complete quantitative fundamentals.

 Library access